sentinella-enterprises/cyber-security-framework/README.md

 >     def run(self):
 >         print(f"foo = {self.arguments.foo}, bar = {self.arguments.bar}, baz = {self.arguments.baz}, qux = {self.arguments.qux}")
 > ```
-> **TIP: You can also base on other program's code to roll your own having something usable to base on.**
+> **TIP: You can also base on other program's code to roll your own, like so, you have something usable to base on.**